ridvikpal/SimplyTrack/README.md

 ![Alt text](light_mode.png)

 ## Features to Implement in the Future
-* Sorting Features on the Table (sort by different column value, like in Excel tables)
+* Sorting Features on the Table (sort by different column value, like in Excel tables).
-* Date filters to filter transactions across different dates
+* Date filters to filter transactions across different dates.
-* Multithreading with thread library to yeild some performance gains (perfomance is already decent, but could be better)
+* Multithreading with threading library to yield some performance gains (performance is already decent, but could be better).
+* Shift from PySimpleGUI to PyQt5 (or PyQt6) as that library has native support for SQL table models.
+* Use pandas for csv import.

 ## Icon Credits
 The icon used in the logo and application comes from www.flaticon.com: